Updated: February 22, 2023

 Your priorities will change dramatically when you have a terminal illness.

 A terminal illness frequently increases your need for accessible funds, while simultaneously reducing your income.
-This could rapidly deplete your available savings and require you to seek other options.
+This could rapidly deplete your available funds and require you to seek other options.

 There are three likely scenarios you could be facing, each of which may require different approaches to investments.